Tuckpointing: Tuckpointing tools

 The lengths of tools varies based upon personal preferences, but the most common lengths are between 7.5 cm and 12.5 cm.
 Masons and bricklayers sometimes need shorter or longer tuckpointing tools.
 Shorter tools help the worker access hard-to-reach spots; these tools are referred to as "stubnose" tools, while their longer counterparts are known as "longnose" tools.
 They are available in many beaded or grooved profiles.

 Rounded corner tuckpointing tools are curved; instead of a flat bottom, the tool has a curved bottom surface that helps in applying lime putty to rounded bricks.
 The process of tuckpointing requires that the excess lime putty is cut away from the fine tuckpointed line.
 This is performed using a Frenchmen knife, a type of knife with a small, sharp, bent tip that allows the lime putty to be cut when guided along the tuckpointed line with a tuckpointer's straight edge.
 A double Frenchmen knife works by cutting both top and bottom tuckpointed fine lines in one pass, making the process quicker.
 Double Frenchmen knives can be adjusted to match the width of the fine tuckpointed lines.

-Many historic homes with classic Italianate architecture are examples of recent tuckpointing, such as Werribee Mansion at Werribee Park in Victoria, Australia, which displays the contrast between the tuckpointed white lines in the mortar between its bluestone architecture.
+Many historic homes with classic Italianate architecture are examples of recent tuckpointing, such as Werribee Park Mansion at Werribee Park in Victoria, Australia, which displays the contrast between the tuckpointed white lines in the mortar between its bluestone architecture.